 We know that no single scheme or programme can teach a child how to spell.

 There are various barriers to learning that need to be considered at all times, from confidence and self-esteem to dyslexic tendencies and poor phonic knowledge.
-We use the Oxford Owl Spelling Zone, alongside games, songs and discrete teaching to enforce and retain new spelling expertise.
-Our staff work hard to ensure that key vocabulary is woven through the curriculum, and discussions take place about how words can be categorised according to word class, subject specific and cross subject specific language.
+We use the RWInc Spelling Zone, alongside games, songs and discrete teaching to enforce and retain new spelling expertise.
+Our staff work hard to ensure that key vocabulary is woven through the curriculum, and discussions take place about how words can be categorised according to word class, subject specific and cross subject specific language, as well as how to spell them.
 In Years' 5 and 6, the etymology of words (the origin of a word and the historical development of its meaning) is also used as a teaching point.